d13r/laravel-breadcrumbs/README.md

 ### 4. Output the breadcrumbs

-Finally, call `Breadcrumbs::render()` in the view template for each page, passing it the name of the breadcrumb to use and any additional parameters – for example:
+Finally, call `Breadcrumbs::render()` in the view for each page, passing it the name of the breadcrumb to use and any additional parameters – for example:

 ```blade
 {{ Breadcrumbs::render('home') }}